TRANSFER OF CREDIT

 - Receiving institutions will accept the core of general education for direct application to their degree or major requirements;

 - Receiving institutions may require admitted transfer students to complete institution-wide general education requirements not included in the transferable core.

 - Receiving institutions will grant equivalent general education credit for satisfactorily completed courses identified in the general education core to students admitted in transfer who began but did not complete the Associate of Arts Degree at an accredited receiving institution.

 The official signed agreement shall be housed in the College’s Chief Academic Officer’s office.
 The College’s Chief Student Services Officer shall be provided a copy of that agreement and shall share that with his/her advising staff and the Registrar.
 The College’s Marketing Office shall also be provided a copy and that articulation agreement shall be posted on the College’s official webpage for public notice.

 Acceptance of Credit from Other Higher Education Institutions

-Credits earned by a student from another regionally accredited college or university which are in compliance with - Board Policy 5220D shall be accepted as meeting Associate of Arts (AA), Associate Degree of in Nursing (ADN), or Associate of Science (AS).
+Credits earned by a student from another regionally accredited college or university which are in compliance with Board Policy 5220D shall be accepted as meeting Associate of Arts (AA), Associate Degree in Nursing (ADN), or Associate of Science (AS).
 Credits earned by a student which are applicable to specific Associate of Applied Science (AAS) or occupational certificate programs which are approved by the Board shall be accepted as meeting degree or certificate requirements in comparable or equivalent programs.

 FROM BACCALAUREATE-GRANTING INSTITUTIONS: Lower division credits earned by students enrolled in baccalaureate granting institutions (accredited by nationally recognized regional accrediting associations) of higher education which are applicable to BA or BS degrees shall be accepted as meeting the general education requirements for the AA or AS degrees.